elfredscom/atEX/pricing.md

 ### EXYZ's commission

 If you are a writer, EXYZ makes a standard 10% deduction on your earnings.
 That is, for every 10 cents charged from the reader of your blog, 9 cents are credited to your account.
 This includes the payment processing charges.

+### Payouts

+You can request for a payout by accessing your EXYZ account.
+We are in process to add automated payouts (using Stripe) for most of the writers in many geograpies.
+Currently payouts are processed manually by our team via direct bank transfers, Paypal, and Crypto.

-Although we try to make the payouts without any additional charges,
+Although we try to make all the payouts without any additional charges, if you are based in a region or only have access to a payment method that is costlier for us to process than standard methods, we may require you to share part of additional costs.
+However, you can choose crypto payouts in such cases which are accessible to almost everyone.

 ### Future changes to pricing